lbfalvy/mini-events/README.md

 ```

 #### filterMap
-Same as map except the function can return undefined to indicate that no event should be mapped
+Same as map except the function can return undefined to indicate that no event should be mapped.
 This functionality isn't included in map because accidentally returning undefined is a common JS
 mistake

 ### merge